-We expect that your time at university will be successful and and enjoyable, however we are also here for those times when you may need some extra support, or when things do not go quite to plan.
+We expect that your time at university will be successful and and enjoyable, however there may be times when you may need some extra support, or when things do not go quite to plan.

-Our friendly and experienced wellbeing advisers are on hand to talk to you in confidence about any issue that you may feel you need support with; you may be feeling homesick, have a relationship or family problem, or find that you have a personal or health issue which is impacting on your university experience.
+Our friendly and experienced Student Advisers are on hand to talk to you in confidence about any issue that you may feel you need support with; you may be feeling homesick, have a relationship or family problem, or find that you have a personal or health issue which is impacting on your university experience.

 No problem is too big or too small; we offer practical support, as well as access to self-help materials, and referrals to our specialist advice and support services.